Didgeridoo Dreaming - Gunham and the Doohligal

 It was standing on a boulder, both huge, hairy arms stretched high, roaring with a power that Gunham could feel shaking his ribs as he ran.
 Reaching the boulder he stopped to catch his breath and risked another look back.

 The fallen man was trying to get back onto the beast he rode, one arm flopping uselessly by his side.
 The other two had already departed, leaning forward over their mounts as they rode, frantically trying to get away.

 The fallen man finally got up on his beast and fled after his companions, screaming and shouting as he disappeared over the next ridge.

 Above him on the boulder the Old One stopped roaring and a sudden quiet replaced the commotion.
-Too exhausted and in too much shock to move, Gunham slumped to the ground in a confused daze.
-To the east the sun peaked over the ridges and Gunham could clearly see the smoke from the burning Gunyas beginning to thin and disperse into the lightening sky.
+Exhausted and in too much shock to move, Gunham slumped to the ground in a confused daze.
+To the east the sun peaked over the ridges and Gunham could clearly see the smoke from the burning Gunyas beginning to thin and disperse into the brightening sky.